15 best air-purifying plants to detox your home overnight

 glass airplant containers hanging from ceiling

-Native to Mexico and South Africa, there are more than 600 species of Tillandsia spp. and there have even been studies to prove their incredible air-purifying capabilities.
-'Air plants have also been proven to be one of the best air purifying plants.
-Although not a very popular plant, it is definitely worth having in the home for their amazing abilities.
-You might want to have a look at the study that was done where they placed an air plant next to a motorway in South America and when they cut into the plant and studied its cells they found it was absorbing a lot of road side pollution.'
+Native to Mexico and South Africa, there are more than 600 species of air plants, (which are also known as tillandsia FY)I. There have even been studies to prove their incredible air-purifying capabilities!
+Yay to science.
+"There was one where they placed an air plant next to a motorway in South America, and when they cut into the plant and studied its cells, they found it was absorbing a lot of roadside pollution," Raab tells me.
+"So, although not a very popular plant, it is definitely worth having one in your home."
+I think they're super sweet TBH, and can confirm that I've added them to my cart.

 Three parlour palms on wooden top in decorative pots